lbrenman/sl_apisubsapprover_api_def/docs/Overview.md

 # Overview

-This API is used for approving an AMplify Unified Catalog Subscription request
+This API is used for approving an Amplify Unified Catalog Subscription request from say, an MS Teams approval form.